HarikalarKutusu/3d-voice-chess/README.md

 Current capabilities:

-- Single user server for Speech To Text STT inference (nodejs) (i.e. it works on a single core free node)
+- Single user server for Speech To Text STT inference (nodejs) (i.e. it works on a single core free node - but we support a server pool)
 - 3D Frontend (voice only multi-lingual interface with some buttons & output areas)
 - Currently Supported Languages: de (German), en (English), tr (Turkish)
 - You play against yourself :)

 ![image](https://user-images.githubusercontent.com/8849617/160528210-26fd85c0-5d49-478f-bb5b-05466171590a.png)

+We have opened a [test site](https://voicechess.netlify.app) which is supported by a server pool for our tests.

 ## Content Summary